-Cory Hanneman has put a lot of thought into developing a sales strategy for decorative concrete that involves, in his words, “raging against the big-box machine” and its road map of “massive selection and predictability.”
+Cory Hanneman has put a lot of thought into developing a sales strategy for marketing decorative concrete.
+In his words, this involves, “raging against the big-box machine” and its road map of “massive selection and predictability.”

 Specifically, his five-point plan was inspired by Apple.
 If the computer company can make frustrating technology warm and inviting, he reasons, Element7 can do the same for unpredictable concrete.

-“1.
-We make a lot of art out of concrete and have filled a gallery downtown and donated a handful of cool benches to the city with our logo.
+- We make a lot of art out of concrete.
+We have filled a gallery downtown.
+Also, we have donated a handful of cool benches to the city with our logo.

-“2.
-We invite people into our gallery and just let them look around.
-We begin by talking about acquiring tastes and the beauty of imperfection — things like Bob Dylan, Levi’s jeans, old Harley-Davidsons, etc.
+- Secondly, we invite people into our gallery and just let them look around.
+Not only that, but we begin by talking about acquiring tastes and the beauty of imperfection — things like Bob Dylan, Levi’s, old Harley-Davidson, etc.

-“3.
-We frame stained concrete as something timeless and great, but not for everyone.
-Most people want crap from a big box store where they can feel in control because of how marketers manipulate them.
+- We frame the idea of stained concrete as something timeless and great, but not for everyone.
+Most people want stuff from a big box store where they can feel in control because of how marketers manipulate them.

-“4.
-We admit that acid stain really boils down to, like, 4-6 colors, but they are all classic.
+- We admit that acid stain really boils down to, like, 4-6 colors, but they are all classic.
 Green jeans, anyone?
-No. Of course they should be indigo, and brown concrete sounds pretty good, too.
+No. Of course, they should be indigo, and brown concrete sounds pretty good, too.

-“5.
-We create an experience where the artisan and the client get to dance with the concrete to make something that looks world-class.
-Maybe more important is a consistently great experience despite the inconsistency of concrete and the staining process.”
+- We create an experience where the artisan and the client get to dance with the concrete to make something that looks world-class.
+Maybe more important is a consistently great experience, despite the inconsistency of concrete and the staining process.